 Profile report files¶

-The Profile report files part of the profile report consists of two or four file paths.
-There is always a path to a txt file and a stats file, and also two pdf files if Graphviz is configured, see Configuring Graphviz.
+The Profile report files part of the profile report consists of two or three file paths.
+There is always a path to a txt file and a stats file, and also a pdf file if Graphviz is configured, see Configuring Graphviz.
 The txt file is a more verbose version of the summary but with full path names and without any limit on the number of rows.
-The first pdf file contains a visualization of the information in the summary, also called a call graph, and the second a call graph of flows and nodes.
+The pdf file contains a visualization of the information in the summary, also called a call graph.

 First row is the name of the function.
 Second row is the percentage of the running time spent in this function and all its children.
 Third row (in parentheses) is the percentage of the running time spent in this function alone.
 The forth row is the total number of times this function was called (including recursive calls).